Mapping Semantic & Syntactic Relationships with Geometric Rotation: Results

 \textbf{Politeness} exhibits the most variable geometric structure, ranking third in performance \textbf{(0.762 mean)} with the highest performance variability (0.060) across combinations.
 This variability aligns with expectations, as politeness realizations depend heavily on cultural context and linguistic conventions, making cross-language transfer inherently more challenging.

 The contrast across phenomena performance reflects an interesting insight.
 In the results, negation appears more robust, politeness is most variable, and conditionality sits between.
 This suggests embeddings encode logical semantic operators (negation and conditionality) with strong cross-lingual consistency.
 However, pragmatic operators (politeness) are less reliable due to inherent language-specific indicators and cultural conventions.
 Additionally, cross-language analysis revealed dimensionality does not directly predict cross-lingual performance.
 Despite having lower dimensionality, bge-m3 (1024-dim) demonstrated the least variance in cross-language performance for all phenomena and languages.
-While text-embedding-3-large (3072-dim) showed highest cross-language performance (Figure \ref{fig:text_embedding_3_large_heatmaps}), mBERT (768-dim) showed strong monolingual performance, but exhibited high variability, particularly for politeness in cross-language settings.
+While text-embedding-3-large (3072-dim) showed highest cross-language performance (Figure~\ref{fig:text_embedding_3_large_heatmaps}), mBERT (768-dim) showed strong monolingual performance, but exhibited high variability, particularly for politeness in cross-language settings.
 These results highlight that training methodology and architectural choices matter more than raw embedding dimensionality for cross-language semantic transfer.

-The cross-language analysis presented in Appendix \ref{app:heatmaps} supports our hypothesis that discourse-level semantic transformations correspond to intrinsic geometric operations on the embedding manifold, rather than fixed directions derived from Euclidean computations.
-The variation across models, preservation of linguistic relationships across languages, and transformation patterns indicate that RISE successfully identifies sematic transformation on the embedding manifold.
+The cross-language analysis fully presented in Appendix \ref{app:heatmaps} supports our hypothesis that discourse-level \rev{semantic-syntactic} transformations correspond to geometric operations on the embedding manifold.
+The variation across models, preservation of linguistic relationships across languages, and transformation patterns indicate that RISE successfully identifies semantic-syntactic transformation on the embedding manifold.
 The limitations and future work are discussed further on.